Boston Lights: A Lantern Experience

 Can I bring my pet?

-Pets are not allowed on Zoo grounds to protect the health and safety of our animals and your pets.
-Fully trained service dogs trained to perform specific tasks are allowed.
-Under the Americans with Disabilities Act, a service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
-The task(s) performed by the dog must be directly related to the person's disability.
+Pets are not permitted on Zoo grounds to protect the health and safety of both our animals and your pets.
+Service dogs that are trained to perform specific tasks are welcome.
+Under the Americans with Disabilities Act, a service animal is defined as a dog trained to do work or perform tasks for an individual with a disability.

 Can I take photographs?